yogasungkowo/Build_GenerativeVirtualAssistant_IBMWatsonx/README.md

-# WatsonX Watson Assistant Capstone Project Infinite Learning Indonesia
+# WatsonX Watson Assistant Capstone Project Infinite Learning Indonesia With IBM
 Create a capstone project related to Watson and Watson Assistant, to be used as a Virtual Assistant on the Football Website Haloobarca.blogspot.com

 # Problem